Finite switching near heteroclinic networks: Abstract

 \section{Abstract}

 We address the level of complexity that can be observed in the dynamics near a robust heteroclinic network.
 We show that infinite switching, which is a path towards chaos, does not exist near a heteroclinic network such that the eigenvalues of the Jacobian matrix at each node are all real.
-Furthermore, we find a bound for the number of distinct paths that can be followed from a node belonging to more than one heteroclinic cycle.
+Furthermore, for a path starting at a node that belongs to more than one heteroclinic cycle, we find a bound for the number of such nodes that can exist in any such path.
 This constricted dynamics is in stark contrast with examples in the literature of heteroclinic networks such that the eigenvalues of the Jacobian matrix at one node are complex.

 {\bf Mathematics Subject Classification:} 34C37, 37C29, 91A22, 37D99

 {\bf Keywords:} switching, heteroclinic cycle, heteroclinic network